1956 NASCAR Grand National Series

 The 1956 NASCAR Grand National (now NASCAR Cup Series) Season began on November 13, 1955, and ended on November 18, 1956, lasting slightly longer than a full year.

-Driver Tim Flock was the defending champion, and started off with a win at the opening Hickory Speedway, but it was Buck Baker who captured the championship.
-Along with the trophies, Baker also collected $34,076.35 in prize money, and finished more than 400 points ahead of his closest competitor.
+Driver Tim Flock was the defending champion, and started off with a win at the opening Hickory Speedway.
+But it was Buck Baker who ultimately captured the top-ranking at the end of the season.
+Along with trophies, Baker also collected $34,076.35 in prize money, and finished more than 400 points ahead of his closest competitor.
 Baker competed in 48 races throughout the 1956 season as Speedy Thompson and Herb Thomas rounded out the top three in points by the final race.

 Even though auto manufactures Chevrolet and Ford both contributed millions of dollars into their cars during the season, it was Carl Kiekhaefer's Chryslers and Dodges that dominated the season including a 16 win stretch through the summer months.